bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 ```

 Similarly, changing the turn\_speed in FlyDevCamera can be done with this command:

 ```bash
 FlyDevCamera --turn_speed Some(0.5)
 ```

 Thus, to implement the CLI interface, we need to do three things:

 1. be able to set the value of a command structure field by its name
 2. be able to set the value of a command structure field by its sequence number
 3. be able to convert strings into field values

 Reflect trait allows to retrieve by sequence number for all data types in rust (Struct, TupleStruct, List, etc).
-Example
+For example:

 ```rust
 let field = match command.reflect_mut() {
     bevy::reflect::ReflectMut::Struct(r) => {